mackenziet7/ao3-epub-to-odt/README.md

 ## Known limitations

 - **Windows only** — the tool uses LibreOffice's UNO API via a local socket connection which is currently only configured for Windows paths
-- **LibreOffice must be installed at the default path** — `C:\Program Files\LibreOffice`.
-Non-standard install locations will cause the conversion to fail
-- **One conversion at a time** — clicking Convert while a conversion is running is not supported; wait for the current one to finish
 - **AO3 EPUBs only** — the parser is written specifically for AO3's EPUB structure and will likely not work correctly on EPUBs from other sources

 ---